Inferring the Langevin Equation with Uncertainty via Bayesian Neural Networks

 where $\bm{z}$ denotes the input data, $\bm{W}^{(i)}$ and $\bm{b}^{(i)}$ are the weight and bias of the $i$-th layer $\bm{l}^{(i)}$, $\bm{\theta} \equiv [\bm{\theta}^{(1)}, \bm{\theta}^{(2)}, \dots, \bm{\theta}^{(n)}]^{\rm T}$ with $\bm{\theta}^{(i)} \equiv [\bm{W}^{(i)}, \bm{b}^{(i)}]$ denotes the trainable parameters of the neural network, and $\bm{s}^{(i)}$ is an activation function that introduces nonlinearity to the network.
 Feedforward networks can be summarized as $\bm{y}_{\bm{\theta}}(\bm{z}) \equiv \bm{l}^{(n)}(\bm{l}^{(n-1)} ( \ldots \bm{l}^{(2)} (\bm{l}^{(1)} (\bm{z})) \ldots )$, which maps $\bm{z}$ to corresponding output $\bm{y}_{\bm{\theta}}(\bm{z})$ with respect to trainable parameters $\bm{\theta}$. $\bm{\theta}$ are trained by minimizing the objective function chosen by the users according to their purpose.
 Since each parameter has a single value in conventional ANNs, it always returns a fixed prediction for a given input.
 When $\bm{\theta}$ is not a single value but instead is randomly sampled from a particular distribution, the network is called a \textit{stochastic neural network}, which can provide an ensemble of predictions by multiple sampled $\bm{\theta}$.
 BNNs are basically built using stochastic neural networks, where the distribution of their parameters $\bm{\theta}$ is updated by applying Bayes' theorem, i.e., $P(\bm{\theta}|\mathcal{D}) = P(\mathcal{D}|\bm{\theta})P(\bm{\theta})/P(\mathcal{D})$.
 Here, $P(\bm{\theta}|\mathcal{D})$ is the posterior, $P(\bm{\theta})$ is the prior, $P(\mathcal{D}|\bm{\theta})$ is the likelihood, and $P(\mathcal{D})$ is the marginal likelihood (or evidence).
 Comparing the predictions by multiple sampled $\bm{\theta} \sim P(\bm{\theta}|\mathcal{D})$ allows us to estimate uncertainty; the smaller the variance of the predictions, the more reliable the trained model is.

 While Bayesian inference methods have broad applicability, their implementation is not straightforward due to the intractability of the posterior distribution.
 Calculating the marginal likelihood can be exceedingly difficult, and even if achieved, sampling from the posterior becomes a formidable task due to the high dimensionality of the sampling space.
-To tackle these issues, the most widely employed methods include Markov chain Monte Carlo methods or variational inference.
-In our framework, we use a variational inference method to apply deep learning algorithms.
+To tackle these issues, the most widely employed methods include variational inference and Markov chain Monte Carlo methods~\cite{jospin2022hands-on, arbel2023primer}.
+In our framework, we use a variational inference method and the Bayes-by-backprop algorithm because they are computationally cheap and easily adapted to many deep learning methods.
 The subsequent subsections introduce variational inference and the associated backpropagation method.